Elevator pitch: Background information and history

 There are many origin stories for the elevator pitch.
 One commonly-known origin story is that of Ilene Rosenzweig and Michael Caruso, two former journalists active in the 1990s.
 According to Rosenzweig, Caruso was a senior editor at Vanity Fair and was continuously attempting to pitch story ideas to the Editor-In-Chief at the time, but could never pin her down long enough to do so simply because she was always on the move.
 So, in order to pitch her ideas, Caruso would join her during short free periods of time she had, such as on an elevator ride.
 Thus, the concept of an elevator pitch was created, as says Rosenzweig.

-However, there is another known potential origin story that dates back prior to the story of Rosenzweig and Caruso.
+However, there is another known potential origin story that dates back before the story of Rosenzweig and Caruso.
 Philip Crosby, author of The Art of Getting Your Own Sweet Way (1972) and Quality Is Still Free (1996) suggested individuals should have a pre-prepared speech that can deliver information regarding themselves or a quality that they can provide within a short period of time, namely the amount of time of an elevator ride for if an individual finds themselves on an elevator with a prominent figure.
-Essentially, an elevator pitch is meant to allow an individual to pitch themselves or an idea to a person who is high up in a company, with very limited time.
+Essentially, an elevator pitch is meant to allow an individual to, with very limited time, pitch themselves or an idea to a person who is high up in a company.

 Crosby, who worked as a quality test technician, and then later as the Director of Quality at International Telephone and Telegraph, recounted how an elevator pitch could be used to push for change within the company.
-He planned a speech regarding the change he wanted to see and waited at the ITT headquarters elevator.
-Crosby stepped onto an elevator with the CEO of the company in order to deliver his speech.
-Once they reached the floor in which the CEO was getting off, Crosby was asked to deliver a full presentation on the topic at a meeting for all of the general managers.
+He planned a speech regarding the change he wanted to see and waited at the elevator at ITT headquarters.
+Crosby stepped onto an elevator with the CEO of the company to deliver his speech.
+Once they reached the floor where the CEO was getting off, Crosby was asked to deliver a full presentation on the topic at a meeting for all of the general managers.